Compensation

 HRA is a salary component provided to employees to cover rental housing expenses, partially or fully exempt from income tax based on a prescribed formula.

 House Rent Allowance (HRA) is a component of an employee’s salary specifically designated to help cover rental housing costs.
 Under Section 10(13A) of the Income Tax Act and Rule 2A, HRA receives partial or full tax exemption if the employee actually pays rent for their residence.
 HRA is typically set at 40-50% of basic salary and is one of the most significant tax-saving components in an Indian salary structure.
 For employees living in rented accommodation, the HRA exemption can reduce taxable income by several lakhs per year, making salary structuring a critical element of compensation design.
+See the Indian salary structures and CTC guide for the bigger picture.

 How HRA Works